 You’re home has been on the market for over six months now and it still hasn’t sold.
 It’s frustrating , you’re concerned about your current listing agent and you’re not sure why it’s taking so long.
 This is a common problem for sellers in the Central Florida and Orlando Metropolitan markets.
-I have over 20 years of experience in the Orlando real estate market and I can tell you that I’ve seen this many, many times.
+I have over 20 years of experience in the Orlando real estate and home staging market and I can tell you that I’ve seen this many, many times.
 The bright side is that there are adjustments you can make so your home can (and will) sell faster.
 Here are the five main reasons I’ve found that your home didn’t sell the quickly the first time.

 1) No Professional Photos